ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Abstract

 \section{Abstract}

 Generalizable long-horizon robotic assembly requires reasoning at multiple levels of abstraction.
-End-to-end imitation learning (IL) has been proven a promising approach, but it requires a large amount of demonstration data for training and often fails to meet the high-precision requirement of assembly tasks.
-Reinforcement Learning (RL) approaches have succeeded in high-precision assembly tasks, but suffer from sample inefficiency and hence, are less competent at long-horizon tasks.
-To address these challenges, we propose a hierarchical modular approach, named \algoName (Adaptive Robotic Compositional Hierarchy), which enables long-horizon high-precision assembly in contact-rich settings. \algoName employs a hierarchical planning framework, including a low-level primitive library of continuously parameterized skills and a high-level policy.
+While end-to-end imitation learning (IL) is a promising approach, it typically requires large amounts of expert demonstration data and often struggles to achieve the high precision demanded by assembly tasks.
+Reinforcement learning (RL) approaches, on the other hand, have shown some success in high-precision assembly, but suffer from sample inefficiency, which limits their effectiveness in long-horizon tasks.
+To address these challenges, we propose a hierarchical modular approach, named \textbf{A}daptive \textbf{R}obotic \textbf{C}ompositional \textbf{H}ierarchy (\algoName), which enables long-horizon, high-precision robotic assembly in contact-rich settings. \algoName employs a hierarchical planning framework, including a low-level primitive library of parameterized skills and a high-level policy.
 The low-level primitive library includes essential skills for assembly tasks, such as grasping and inserting.
-These primitives consist of both RL and model-based controllers.
-The high-level policy, learned via imitation learning from a handful of demonstrations, selects the appropriate primitive skills and instantiates them with continuous input parameters.
-We extensively evaluate our approach on a real robot manipulation platform.
-We show that while trained on a single task, \algoName generalizes well to unseen tasks and outperforms baseline methods in terms of success rate and data efficiency.
-Videos and code can be found at \url{https://long-horizon-assembly.github.io}.
+These primitives consist of both RL and model-based policies.
+The high-level policy, learned via IL from a handful of demonstrations, without the need for teleoperation, selects the appropriate primitive skills.
+We extensively evaluate our approach in simulation and on a real robotic manipulation platform.
+We show that \algoName generalizes well to unseen objects and outperforms baseline methods in terms of success rate and data efficiency.
+More details are available at: \url{https://long-horizon-assembly.github.io}.